andika-mhs/Project-Sentiment-Summary/README.md

 # Project review sentiment classification and summarization
 This project is part of the Hacktiv8 X SkillBuild capstone challenge.
 The goal is to clasiffy reviews based on sentiment and generate a consice summary using IBM Granite via Replicate API
 # Project goals
 Classify produk reviews as positive, neutral, or negative.
-Generate one-sentence summaries using IBM Granite.
+Generate one-sentence summaries using IBM Granite LLM.
 Identify patterns and insights from customer reviews
 # Dataset
 Source : https://www.kaggle.com/datasets/mansithummar67/171k-product-review-with-sentiment-dataset.
 File used : Equal.csv.
 Sampled 20 reviews for summarization to reduce API cost
 # Tools used